shahsdharmil/Data-Visualization/README.md

 # Data-Visualization
 Data-Visualization Codes for Sem-6

+Practical 1
+Setup Environment for all the Tools

 Practical 2(a)
 Develop different graphical shapes using HTML5 CANVAS Draw Line, Rectangle, Circle, Arc, House.
 Apply different styles.